jonghall/image-import/readme.md

 <li>create-image.sh is the script which will create a snapshot based on server name, mount a volume based on snapshot, create image from volume, covnert RAW image to QCOW2, and write to COS so it can be imported into remote image library in different region.</li>
 <li>get-boot-vol.sh is a script which given a server-name and region, will return the associated instance-id, boot-volume-id, latest snapshot-id, and the original OS version of boot volume image.</li>
 <li>snapshot.sh is a script which given a server-name and region, will create a snapshot of boot volume to be used within-region</li>
+<br><b>Terraform</b>

- restore-from-image.tf is an example Terraform v0.14 plan to deploy an instance from the imported image.
-Modification of variables is required to select placement of region, zone, subnet, and IP.
+ <li>restore-from-image.tf is an example Terraform v0.14 plan to deploy an instance from the imported image.
+Modification of variables is required to select placement of region, zone, subnet, and IP.</li>